-Sustainability vision, governance and management Definition/Description Includes governance structures, goals and indicators, business case, stakeholder engagement, reporting Comments Continued to increase in importance to stakeholders since last analysis.
-Added the sub-issue of linking management performance assessments and compensation to sustainability issues.
-Trend (from previous analysis) 1 Increased in importance to stakeholders More information " Strategy " Sustainability Governance " Sustainability Management " Stakeholder Engagement likely due to passage of new national Corporate Average Fuel Economy (CAFE) requirements in the U.S., new EU requirements in Europe and lack of progress on national GHG regulations in the U.S. However, both stakeholder concern and impact on Ford remained high enough to maintain this issue as an "upper right, most material" issue.
-Trend (from previous analysis) Already at the highest level More information Climate Change Policy and Partnerships Ford's Greenhouse Gas Emissions Public Policy Positions
+Definition/description Regulation of vehicle emissions globally, state-by-state regulation in U.S. increasing stringency and inconsistency of regulation; challenges posed by lack of U.S. federal climate legislation Comments Some decrease in concern for stakeholders on this issue, likely due to passage of new national Corporate Average Fuel Economy (CAFE) requirements in the U.S., new EU requirements in Europe and lack of progress on national GHG regulations in the U.S. However, both stakeholder concern and impact on Ford remained high enough to maintain this issue as an "upper right, most material" issue.
+Trend (from previous analysis) Already at the highest level More information → Climate Change Policy and Partnerships ➔ Ford's Greenhouse Gas Emissions → Public Policy Positions